wix/media-platform-dropfolder-lambda/README.md

 * default: `false`

 If set to `true`, together with the `DeployUsingS3BucketName` parameter, instructs CloudFormation to use an already existing bucket instead of creating a new bucket.
-Important Note: Files that existed in the bucket prior to running CloudFormation will not be imported.
+Important Note: You will need to manually define the events to trigger the Lambda via SQS.
+Also, Ffiles that existed in the bucket prior to running CloudFormation will not be imported.

 ### DeployUsingS3BucketName
 * optional (required if DeployUsingExistingS3Bucket is true)